 Stay tuned for the second part in this series where we will cover six more key terms you should know when looking to grow your practice.

-If all of this seemed a little overwhelming, then check out our free eBook, 10 Ways to Get New Patients from the Internet.
+If all of this seemed a little overwhelming, then check out our free eBook, 5 Factors of Digital Marketing Success.
 It’s a great starting point for your digital marketing journey and will walk you through the process.
 Here’s the link to the download.